 If C is of type Any, any argument list is permitted and the result of the operation is of type Any.

-If C's apparent type (section 3.8.1) is an object type with one or more construct signatures, the expression is processed in the same manner as a function call, but using the construct signatures as the initial set of candidate signatures for overload resolution.
+If C has one or more apparent construct signatures (section 3.10.1), the expression is processed in the same manner as a function call, but using the construct signatures as the initial set of candidate signatures for overload resolution.
 The result type of the function call becomes the result type of the operation.

-If C's apparent type is an object type with no construct signatures but one or more call signatures, the expression is processed as a function call.
+If C has no apparent construct signatures but one or more apparent call signatures, the expression is processed as a function call.
 A compile-time error occurs if the result of the function call is not Void.
 The type of the result of the operation is Any.

 Function Calls